RaviTambade/TAP/README.md

 TAP (Transflower Accleration Program) is a  100% live Mentor driven Project based learning Bootcamp.
 - Designed and executed by Ravi Tambade Chief Mentor@Transflower.
 - You can login and join, learn, apply, build skill of FullStack Developer from anywhere using zoom app.
-- personalized Mentoring Project Readiness Program for individual to build skill of Full Stack Developer for Information Technology projects of  Industries.
+- Personalized Mentoring Project Readiness Program for individual with Collaborative online learning culture.
+- Learn from Home like work from Home.

 ## Vision